wedapashi/cpp/35_noexcept/README.md

     int bar(void) noexcept;

 indicates that it is ensured that a user code in the function `bar()` does not throw an exception that needs to be handled by the user code.
-However, if an exception is throw from a piece of code such as a library function for example, then the execution lands at `std::terminate()`.
+However, if an exception is thrown from a piece of code such as a library function for example, then the execution lands at `std::terminate()`.